-Law of Diminishing Marginal Utility comes under the purview of Macroeconomics, a branch of economics that deals with the economic behavior of individual variables such as factors of production individually, returns to factors of production, the law of demand for any commodity, the law of supply etc.
+Law of Diminishing Marginal Utility comes under the purview of Macroeconomics, a branch of economics that deals with the economic behavior of individual variables such as factors of production individually, returns to factors of production, the law of demand for any commodity, the law of supply, etc.

 When a consumer consumes a particular commodity, all the other things being constant, the satisfaction derived from the consumption of each additional unit of that commodity decreases.

 This is one of the fundamental laws of Microeconomics propagated by an eminent economist Alfred Marshall.
-It is rudimentary in understanding the consumer buying behavior; setting the prices of various commodities; and matching the forces of demand and supply in an economy or market.
+It is rudimentary in understanding consumer buying behavior; setting the prices of various commodities; and matching the forces of demand and supply in an economy or market.

-This means that when a consumer consumes any commodity, the very first unit consumed in the beginning gives him the maximum satisfaction.
+This means that when a consumer consumes any commodity, the very first unit consumed in the beginning gives him maximum satisfaction.
 With every successive unit of consumption, the additional satisfaction derived will keep on decreasing.

-Here, the key word is ‘additional’ satisfaction.
+Here, the keyword is ‘additional’ satisfaction.
 The total satisfaction derived from all the units consumed together will keep on increasing but at a diminishing rate.
 That is each additional unit consumed will add to the total satisfaction, but the individual contribution of that second unit will be lesser than that of its predecessor.

-Example of Law of Diminishing Marginal Utility
+Example of Marginal Utility

 This can better be explained with an example.
 Say, Mr. A is hungry and decides to quell his hunger with some chips that he is fond of.
 He is so hungry that he buys 4 packets of chips.
 He polishes off the first one.
 He eats the second one also, although slowly.
 By the time he is about to open the third packet; he feels full and stops eating.
 However, if he continues eating the fourth packet, he may practically detest each and every bite of it rather than relishing it.

 This happens when Mr. A decides to stop eating after the second packet.
 After that point, the satisfaction becomes negative when Mr. A keeps eating the chips but hates every bite of it rather than enjoying it.
-This embodies the practical operation of economic Law of Diminishing Marginal Utility.
+This embodies the practical operation of the economic Law of Diminishing Marginal Utility.

 Graphical Representation of Law of Diminishing Marginal Utility